 Individuals on TNs sponsored by UW-Madison may not accept money, including honoraria, from any other company or employer.
 Individuals in TN status invited to give a lecture, collaborate, conduct research or present at other institutions can be reimbursed for reasonable living and transportation costs only.

 TN status may be granted for an initial period of up to three years, and this status may be extended indefinitely in three-year increments.
 However, upon entry to the U.S. Customs and Border Protection (CBP) may choose to admit you for less than 3 years at a time.

 Who is eligible?

-Citizens of Canada and Mexico are eligible to apply for TN status so long as you hold the appropriate professional level qualifications and the job you have in the U.S. qualifies under Schedule 2 of the NAFTA treaty.
-Only those professional level occupations which appear on Schedule 2 qualify.
+Citizens of Canada and Mexico are eligible to apply for TN status so long as you hold the appropriate professional level qualifications and the job you have in the U.S. qualifies under Chapter 16 Appendix 2 of the USMCA agreement.
+Only those professional level occupations, which appear on Chapter 16 Appendix 2, qualify.

 Who is not eligible?

 An individual seeking TN status must be a citizen of Canada or Mexico.
 Landed immigrants or permanent residents of Canada or Mexico do not qualify.

 A person in TN status may not have the intent to establish permanent residence in the U.S. TN status is, therefore, inappropriate for tenure-track or tenured positions, or for any individual who clearly has the intent to immigrate permanently.